facundoq/edunn/README.md

 #  `simplenn`

-## :brain: Learn to implement modern, modular Neural Networks by implementing a PyTorch/Keras-like framework.
+## :brain: Learn how modern, modular Neural Networks work by implementing a PyTorch/Keras-like framework.

 `simplenn` is a very simple library that contains the basic elements to define, train and use **modular** Neural Networks using just Python and Numpy.